Updated: 2020-08-06 by

-Given the technical flaws in many online health care marketplaces, getting help from an agent or broker is an attractive option for many people.
+Given the technical flaws in many online health care marketplaces, getting help from an agent or broker has become an attractive option for many people.
 Agents and brokers, while grappling with most of the same delays and hassles faced by individuals, can make the process easier in several important ways, including:

 - determining whether you qualify for subsidies